 Please allow me to introduce myself.
 I was raised in Mesa where I graduated from Mesa High in 1969.
 I went on to attend Brigham Young University, graduating summa cum laude in English Education and Speech Communication in 1975.
 I moved back to Mesa with my family where I taught school one year at Mesa Junior High and painted houses before returning to graduate school at Arizona State University in Educational Psychology and then Law.
 In 1981 I graduated from ASU's law school, now the Sandra Day O'Connor School of Law.
-During law school I was selected to write for the ASU Law Journal and served as a note editor.
-I was also picked as a member of the ASU National Moot Court Team.
+During law school I was selected for Law Review to write for the ASU Law Journal and served as a note editor.
+I was also selected as a member of the ASU National Moot Court Team.
 I worked as a clerk for Salt River Project, and at Phoenix and Scottsdale law firms during law school to support my family.
 After graduation I was hired by the Phoenix personal injury and workers compensation firm, Ely Bettini & Ulman, in 1982.
 I stayed there for almost 20 years, becoming a partner as the name changed to Ely Bettini Ulman Insana & Turley.
 I have always had a Plaintiff personal injury practice, including motor vehicle accidents, medical malpractice, construction site accidents, government and school liability claims, wrongful death claims, premises liability and product injury claims.
 I have also represented exclusively injured workers in workers compensation claims since 1982.

 I was a contributing editor to the first edition of the Arizona Courtroom Evidence Manual, authored by the Honorable Crane McClennen in 1985.